 Decades of refining and manufacturing activity and improper waste disposal practices have resulted in releases of hazardous substances to Duck and Otter Creeks, a part of the Maumee River watershed.
 The natural resource trustee for Duck and Otter Creeks is the U.S. Department of the Interior (DOI), acting through the U.S. Fish and Wildlife Service (USFWS) ("Trustee").
 The Trustee has been collecting, analyzing, and evaluating natural resources for years, beginning with issuance of a Pre-assessment Screen in August 2009.
 While continuing its assessment, the Trustee was made aware of a potential restoration project that would benefit a suite of potentially injured resources in the watershed.
 The project was being proposed through a collaborative process of federal, state, and local partners, and slated to begin implementation in 2024.
-Using the existing information from its ongoing assessment work, the Trustee prepared this Draft Restoration Plan and Environmental Assessment (Draft RP/EA) to identify and evaluate this and other restoration projects in the vicinity of Duck and Otter Creeks that are expected to restore, replace, rehabilitate and/or acquire the equivalent of natural resources and their services that have been injured by releases of hazardous substances.
-In this Draft RP/EA, four alternatives will be presented and evaluated using CERCLA NRDA evaluation factors (43 CFR 11.82(d)).
-During this process, Settling PRPs, including the Ohio Refining Company LLC, Chevron U.S.A., Inc., Energy Transfer (R&M), LLC (Sunoco), Pilkington North America, Inc., and Chemtrade Logistics, Inc., expressed interest in proportionally funding the proposed restoration project in exchange for a release of their respective liability on the Duck and Otter Creeks Site.
+Using the existing information from its ongoing assessment work, the Trustee prepared this Final Restoration Plan and Environmental Assessment (Final RP/EA) to identify and evaluate this and other restoration projects in the vicinity of Duck and Otter Creeks that are expected to restore, replace, rehabilitate and/or acquire the equivalent of natural resources and their services that have been injured by releases of hazardous substances.
+In this Final RP/EA, four alternatives will be presented and evaluated using CERCLA NRDA evaluation factors (43 CFR 11.82(d)).
+Settling PRPs, including the Ohio Refining Company LLC, Chevron U.S.A., Inc., Energy Transfer (R&M), LLC (Sunoco), Pilkington North America, Inc., and Chemtrade Logistics, Inc., expressed interest in proportionally funding the selected restoration project in exchange for a release of their respective liability on the Duck and Otter Creeks Site.

-Through the CERCLA Natural Resource Damage Assessment and Restoration (NRDAR) process, the USFWS negotiated a cash settlement that is proposed to fund a portion of the Delaware/Clark Island Complex Restoration Project (Preferred Alternative) in the amount of \$ 6,322,670.00.
-The Trustee determined the funding of the Preferred Alternative would offset the injuries to natural resources caused by releases of hazardous substances as to the Settling PRPs.
-However, the damage assessment process that is identifying and quantifying injuries and losses to natural resources continues despite this settlement with the Settling PRPs.
-The Trustee is soliciting public comments on this Draft RP/EA and will address any public comments received in the Final RP/EA.
+Through the CERCLA Natural Resource Damage Assessment and Restoration (NRDAR) process, the USFWS negotiated a cash settlement that is proposed to fund a portion of the Delaware/Clark Island Complex Restoration Project (Preferred Alternative) in the amount of \$6,322,670.00.
+The Trustee determined the funding of the Selected Alternative would offset the injuries to natural resources caused by releases of hazardous substances as to the Settling PRPs.
+The Trustee solicited public comments on the Draft RP/EA that was noticed on January 8, 2024.
+The Trustee received no public comments and proceeded with drafting this Final RP/EA.